By Emma Marshall and Nick Warburton

 The square is also a perfect spot to admire the Basilique Notre Dame de Fourvière (see below) as it overlooks Lyon from its spectacular hilltop retreat.

-You are only a few minutes’ walk here from both the Rhône and the Saône rivers.
+You are only a short walk away here from both the Rhône and the Saône rivers.
 If you’d like a closer view of the basilica, just head for Pont Bonaparte.

 This straddles the Saône and offers fabulous views of Vieux Lyon (the old town) and Croix Rousse (silk weavers’ area) to the right.